edwinm/bitstorm.org/weblogdata/weblog/2024-10/using-svg-icons-on-the-web.md

 Because we control the icon color with the CSS `background` property, we can apply all the effects that `background` allows, such as gradients and transitions.

+Here's an example.
 Hover over the icons to see the transitions.

 {% raw %}
 <style>